Galaxyland: 1986 Mindbender accident

 On June 14, 1986, a wheel sheared off the last car on the train of the Mindbender and the train crashed at high speed into a concrete pillar, killing three of the ride's occupants and severely injuring one.
 The ride had several safety improvements, including more routine maintenance checks and three emergency brake sections added to the track.

 Rides

 There are a total of 27 different rides operating in Galaxyland.

 List of rides

 Balloon Race and the Cosmic Bounce before retheming to the My Little Pony franchise, to the names Flight to Equestria and Rainbow Bounce respectively.
 Also visible are Cosmo's Space Fountain (in the foreground, and removed in the Great Galaxyland Ride Shuffle of 2015–2017), a small portion of the Cootie Coaster (near the three highest balloons, as Autosled in this image), and Rainbow Bounce (to the right of Flight to Equestria, as Cosmic Bounce in this image).

-Flying Galleon's old location, circa October 2006.
-Also visible is the Galaxykids Playpark in the background before retheming.
+Flying Galleon's old location before retheming into Mr. Potato Head, circa October 2006.
+Also visible is the Galaxy Kids Playpark in the background before retheming.